NBISweden/urdr/README.md

 docker-compose up
 ```

-And then visit the site through nginx at [localhost:4567](http://localhost:4567).

 ## Tests

 There are tests for each part of the backend API, which can be tested by the following commands: